scriptingislife/becksteadn.github.io/_posts/2018-05-13-Lab-NGINX-Reverse-Proxy.md

 ## Why use a reverse proxy?

-Companies with popular services are able to use load balancing to ensure speed and availabily.
+Companies with popular services are able to use load balancing to ensure speed and availability.
 I want to use it in conjuction with a VPN as a proxy to other services that are normally firewalled off and can't be reached directly.
 I also want to experiment with TLS termination so that I can have public facing web interfaces that are encrypted.

 ## VPN Connection